netgiro/drupal-plugin/README.md

 # Drupal Payment Gateway plugins for Netgiro
-Our OpenCart plugins use the iFrame and POST integration way described in [our Github documentation](https://netgiro.github.io/).

 There are two different plugins available for Drupal:
 - Standard Payment Gateway (code in this repo)